 Valorant is a class-based, tactical shooter from Riot Games.
 After launching in 2020, the shooter is popular on a global scale, and bears many similarities to popular shooters before it, such as CS:GO.
 Even though each character has their own abilities, Valorant is still a game that ultimately comes down to gunfights.
 What makes these gunfights harder than they already are is weapon recoil.

 In this guide, we share some popular weapon spray patterns and how to control recoil in Valorant.

-Each weapon has its own recoil pattern, with automatic weapons being much less predictable than semi-auto ones.
+Each weapon in Valorant has its own unique spray pattern and recoil.
+As you may expect, automatic weapons are much less predictable than semi-automatic ones.

 With thanks to 100Thieves on Twitter, it appears that the spray patterns and recoil of Valorant's weapons are very similar to those used in CS:GO.
 Players familiar with CS will likely find Valorant a walk in the park in this sense, but recoil can still be tricky to manage.

 When it comes to the Odin, firing the first set of automatic rounds will be easy to control.
 All you need to do is drag down, and likely drag left slightly in order to counter the spray.
 However, the spray pattern will soon take a 'T' like shape as it leans from left to right.
 This horizontal recoil is completely random, so while you're still pulling down, you'll need to alternate between left and right to control the spray.
 It doesn't take long before you're able to predict where the Odin is going to spray, though.

 The Phantom is one of the more favoured weapons by players, with many debating whether the Phantom or Vandal is better.
 The Phantom's first set of shots are very precise, making it ideal for trying to rack up headshots.
 After this, the weapon will need drawing down, and then flicking between left and right depending on which horizontal direction the weapon sprays in.